kirbysayshi/node-ddd-jquery/README.md

 This is as much a reminder to me as information for all to understand.

 - Run `node _bin/prepublish.js`.
+Optionally run it with an argument to automatically bump `ddd-jquery`'s version, e.g. `node _bin/prepublish.js minor`.
 - Serve the root directory using PHP.
 If you have `>= PHP 5.4`, then `php -S localhost:8000` will do the trick.
 - Visit `http://localhost:8000/test?dev` and ensure that a majority of the tests pass.
 The current AMD-ified version of jQuery is a beta tag, so I'm assuming not all tests are currently passing.
 - Ensure that the version in `package.json` adequately matches jQuery changes.
 For example, if the previous time this package was released, the jQuery version was `2.1.0-beta1`, and now it's `2.1.0`, bump the minor version of this package.
 The basic idea is that if something changes in jQuery, this package's version should semantically match.
 - `npm publish`
-- Commit changes (since prepublish will bump version for you)
+- Commit changes.
+Be sure you bump the package version while preserving the jQuery build metadata!

 Credits
 -------